List of Billboard Hot Latin Songs chart achievements and milestones: Most weeks at number one

-Most total weeks
+Most weeks

-"Propuesta Indecente" by Romeo Santos has the longest chart run, with 125 total weeks from August 2013 to December 2015.
+"Propuesta Indecente" by Romeo Santos has the most charting weeks in total.

-As of December 7, 2013, Billboards recurrent rule removes any song from the chart if it has fallen below number 25 after spending 20 weeks, below number 10 after 26 weeks, or below number five after 52 weeks.
+The following list contains the longest-running singles per number of weeks on the chart: (Note: As of December 7, 2013, Billboards recurrent rule removes any song from the chart if it has fallen below number 25 after spending 20 weeks, below number 10 after 26 weeks, or below number five after 52 weeks.
 The first measure is applied from October 20, 2012 onwards.
-Previously, descending songs were removed if ranking below number 20 after 20 weeks.
+Previously, descending songs were removed if ranking below number 20 after 20 weeks.)